IT recruiting in Denver

 1. Q1

-What it tests: Hands-on depth and honest incident reflection.
+What it tests: Troubleshooting rigor and incident response methodology

 2. Q2